-Samoan Language Week - Vaiaso o le Gagana Samoa celebrates the third most spoken language in New Zealand.
-In 2017, it runs from Sunday 28 May to Saturday 3 June.
+Samoa Language Week - Vaiaso o le Gagana Samoa celebrates the third most spoken language in New Zealand.
+In 2019, it starts on Sunday 26 May.
 Samoan is spoken by over 3,700 people1 in Christchurch.
 This page highlights Samoan language resources and links to this year's events at Christchurch City Libraries.

 Find Samoan resources in our collection